isaac-sim/IsaacAutomator/README.md

 ### Connecting to Deployed Instances

+Deployed Isaac Sim instances can be accessed via:

+- SSH
+- noVNC (browser-based VNC client)
+- NoMachine (remote desktop client)

-Look for Nucleus URL, SSH and VNC connection instructions at the end of the command output.
+Look for the connection instructions at the end of the deploymnt command output.
 Additionally, this info is saved in `state/<deployment-name>/info.txt` file.

 ### Running Isaac Sim